huanqingwang/R-For-Psycher/README.md

 Suggestions for debugging or optimizing are welcomed.
 The following are the functions that have already been achieved (I am continually updating).
 ANOVA (multiple factors multiple levels within subject analyze).
-Multiple comparisons & simple effect analyze
+Multiple comparisons & simple effect analyze.
+Linear regression.